S1L3NC37/detection-engineering-writeups/catching-dcsync.md

 ![winlogs index populated with 634 events from host DC](images/04-winlogs-pipeline-healthy.png)

-Splunk returned 634 events with the `XmlWinEventLog:Security` sourcetype from host `DC`.
+Splunk returned 634 events from host `dc`.
+The event metadata showed the source as `XmlWinEventLog:Security` and the sourcetype as `XmlWinEventLog`.

 Windows Security events were reaching Splunk, so the missing Event 4662 was not caused by a general forwarding failure.
 The domain controller was not generating the event.